MotoFanRu/MotoMAGX_EZX_Vault/Games/Duke_Nukem_3D/ReadMe.md

 | Next Weapon       | "Backward"        |                   |
 | Back/Esc          | "End"             |                   |

-The "Mod" key on the Motorola MING A1200 is located between "Vol -" and "Vol +" keys, and on the ROKR E6 it is under "End" button.
+The "Mod" key on the Motorola MING A1200 is located between the "Vol -" and "Vol +" keys, and on the ROKR E6 it is under the "End" button.

 ### MotoMAGX (Motorola VE66)